Everest Base Camp Trek

 - All surface transfers as per the itinerary by private a/c vehicle equipped with bottled water & wet tissues.

-- In Kathmandu Sightseeing, English-speaking guide included.
+- In Kathmandu Sightseeing, an English-speaking guide is included.

 - Everest Conservation fees, VDC Tax, and TIMS card.